They came out with a DECLAW COMMUNICATIONS TOOLKIT to help their declawing animal hospitals. AAHA Declaw Communications Toolkit

 Director Dermot Jevens, DVM, Upstate Vet, Greenville, South Carolina.
 They don’t declaw cats.

 Director Mark Thompson, DVM owner of Country Hills Pet Hospital, Eden, WI.
+(UPDATE Oct.
+2021.
+This animal hospital no longer declaws cats.)

 They have been an AAHA accredited hospital since 2000 and were the AAHA Practice of the Year in 2018.